nycdepartmentoffinance/onboarding/proxy_python.md

 - how to connect to the proxy server
 - what commands to run when opening a jupyter notebook so that the configurations translate to that setting as well

-Copy and paste the following template into your newly opened `settings.json` file.
+If there is anything in the `settings.json` file already, delete it.
+Then, copy and paste the following template into your newly opened `settings.json` file:

 ```
 {